polca/premise/docs/transform.rst

    * - Other
      - ``market for hydrogen, gaseous, low pressure, for other end uses``

-A sector-region is eligible only when it has positive direct-hydrogen demand and at least one matching demand row with ``distribution_status = ok``.
+A sector-region is IAM/logistics-eligible only when it has positive direct-hydrogen demand and at least one matching demand row with ``distribution_status = ok``.
 Steel and cement consequently also require their plant-production proxies to produce valid logistics.
-Eligibility and successful construction are tracked separately.
-If the market builder does not create an eligible regional market, that region is recorded as uncreated and is not used for relinking.
+A market is created only for the intersection of those eligible regions and regions containing at least one unambiguously classified final hydrogen consumer.
+Eligibility, consumer-backing, successful construction, regions excluded for lack of a consumer, and desired markets that could not be created are tracked separately.
+Markets that lose their last consumer are removed during synchronization.

 When several demand rows contribute to the same sector-region market, the share of distribution mode :math:`m` is weighted by annual hydrogen demand: